ndwnu/nls-routing-map-matcher/README.md

 * locationTypeName:

-  A client application's unique name for the source map matching.
+  A client application's unique name for the source linestring matching.

+  Only used for logging purposes.

 * locationSupplier: